NativeScript/docs-v7/docs/code-sharing/creating-a-new-project.md

 ### NativeScript Core Theme

-By default, all projects will be generated with **NativeScript Core Theme**.
+By default, all projects will be generated with [NativeScript Core Theme](../ui/theme)

+> **NativeScript Core Theme** is a CSS Theme for native applications.

 In case you don't want to use **NativeScript Core Theme** in your project, you can provide the **--no-theme** flag.
 Like this: